Cisco Email Security

 Error Handling

 The error tab contains the details responded from D3 SOAR or third-party API calls, including Failure Indicator, Status Code, and Message.
-This can help you locate the root cause of a command failure.
+This can help locate the root cause of a command failure.

 Parts in Error | Description | Example |

-Failure Indicator | Indicates the command failure that happened at a specific input and/or API call. | Release Quarantine Messages failed. |
+Failure Indicator | Indicates the command failure that happened at a specific input and/or API call. | Search Spam Quarantine Messages failed. |

-Error Sample Data Release Quarantine Messages failed.
-Status Code: 404.
-Message: Message ID not found. |
+Error Sample Data Search Spam Quarantine Messages failed.
+Status Code: 500.
+Message: Server got itself in trouble: The application raised an exception. |

 Test Connection

-Allows you to perform a health check on an integration connection.
-You can schedule a periodic health check by selecting Connection Health Check when editing an integration connection.
+Allows users to perform a health check on an integration connection.
+Users can schedule a periodic health check by selecting Connection Health Check when editing an integration connection.

 Input